 Before you write your first lines, you need to define the editorial line you want to take: the subjects to be tackled, the tone of your communication and the frequency of your articles, etc., according to your target audience.
 This will guide how your articles are written but also the creation of your other content and will ensure your publications are consistent over time.

 Once you’ve done that, you can set out all your ideas on a blank page, then bring them together to define the backbone of your article.
 If you’re one of those people who prefer to write directly without going through the “planning” stage, then go ahead!
 There is no right way, just the one you feel comfortable with.
+If you lack ideas, here are a few ideas for your museum’s blog.

 Nevertheless your article still has to be spaced out and organised into several paragraphs with subheads to make it easy to read.
 An introduction and conclusion are also recommended and appreciated by readers.